Asthma in children and infants

 - A chronic cough (which may be the only symptom)

 - Complaint of chest tightness or chest "hurting"

 - Whistling sound when breathing in or out -- called wheezing

 - See-saw motions in the chest from laboured breathing.
 These motions are called retractions.

 - Tightened neck and chest muscles

 - Feelings of weakness or tiredness.

-There are many risk factors for developing childhood asthma.
-These include:
+Risk factors for developing childhood asthma include:

 How is asthma in children diagnosed?